-Police say killings of four people in Arizona are likely related
+Psychiatrist in JonBenét Ramsey case among four people killed in Arizona, police say

 "We are in the middle of our investigations so I'm not going to talk about who's being investigated or what's happening," Hoster told reporters Saturday.
 "We're asking for help from the public."

+A fourth homicide victim was found Saturday.
+Police said a man was found dead at a mental health counselors' office in Scottsdale.
+Hoster said that police are trying to see whether the shooting is related to the others.

+Police issued a sketch of the suspect but have not identified him.
+Police say they do not believe there is more than one shooter.

-Evidence from each of the three scenes appears to connect the shootings, Hoster said.
+Evidence from Thursday's and Friday's scenes appears to connect the shootings, Hoster said.

 The sergeant said he didn't have information that would indicate a serial killer is behind the shootings.